 Businesses including banks provide products and services and have multiple means to reach out to their customers to deliver their products and services.
 These means are termed “Channels”.
 Channels are the vehicles through which customers can interact with a bank and may be used for either sales or service interactions.

-Banks that are using latest innovative technology such as artificial intelligence (AI), virtual reality and agile development methods, to extend their services and establish new access channels have a competitive advantage.
+Banks that are using the latest innovative technology such as artificial intelligence (AI), virtual reality and agile development methods, to extend their services and establish new access channels have a competitive advantage.
 They will be able to develop first to market applications and services.
-They are the ones that think differently and can establish a stronger position in an ever changing financial services industry.
+They are the ones that think differently and can establish a stronger position in an ever-changing financial services industry.